 The 1.3 Megapixel 1/ 2.7in CCD sensor with fixed 64 ISO sensitivity captured images with 1280×960 pixels and stored them on removable Compact Flash cards; best quality JPEGs measured about 500kb each and the camera could handle cards up to 48MB.
 Meanwhile the 38-115mm equivalent zoom provided useful coverage and very respectable close-up capabilities in its macro mode.

 The COOLPIX 900 was powered by four AA batteries and was one of the first digital cameras to offer white balance presets, along with several metering and flash options.
 All the settings were displayed on a useful top screen, although there wasn’t direct control over the shutter and aperture.

 The 900 was subsequently followed by the successful 950, 990 and 995, all sharing a similar body shape, then later the 4500, S4 and finally the S10 in 2006, before Nikon retired split-body cameras from its lineup.
 I really enjoyed shooting with the COOLPIX 900 again, and was reminded of just how much Nikon got right on its third digital camera and why it deserves a position in the classic camera hall of fame.Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!